ying-teaching/rn/docs/ch04/README.md

 ### 1.3 Composite Component

 A component can be composed from multiple components.
-For any non-trivial project, tt is a good practice to organize components and their styles into different folders.
+For any non-trivial project, it is a good practice to organize components and their styles into different folders.
 For example, create `styles.js` and `Cat.js` as following in `components` folder in the project root:

 ```js
 // file: components/styles.js